-For more than thirty five years, Cheryl A. Reuter, EA has served as a trusted business partner to clients throughout the Charlotte County area.
+For almost forty years, Cheryl A. Reuter, EA has served as a trusted business partner to clients throughout the Charlotte County area.
 Cheryl has been providing services to individuals and to businesses of all sizes since 1983.

 Over the years, Cheryl has been involved with various firm's of accounting professionals and with the re-establishment of Reuter Accounting & Tax, Inc. in the fall of 2008, along with her support staff, are ready to serve you and help you fulfill your plans, goals and dreams.